polpoxx6416/cocollama/README.md

 Cocollama is a nice CLI to use commands while chatting with an LLM hosted on Ollama.

-Just run cocollama after pip installing it.
+Just run cocollama after pip installing it `pip install -e .`

 Then run `cocollama` to start the cli.
 Then run `chat <query> $(cmd)` to run a cmd and put its output inside your query.